afronski/wolves-and-rabbits-world-simulation-ui/README.md

 ## TODO

 - *TODO*: Hooking up to the `simulation_event_stream`.
-- *TODO*: Adding tests to the implementation.
-- *TODO*: Buttons for starting / stopping simulation.
 - *TODO*: Feed with live changes on the right.
 - *TODO*: Deploy it to the Heroku.
 - *TODO*: React.js + Flux (?).